 With that being said, there are some specific things to note about why opiates make you nauseous, and why people might experience this symptom differently.

-First, not all opioids necessarily create the same level of nausea.
+First, not all opiates necessarily create the same level of nausea.
 There has been some evidence indicating morphine and codeine tend to lead to the most nausea, but this could also be because they’re among the most frequently prescribed opiates.

 Many of the body’s systems are so heavily impacted by the use of opiates that when a person stops using them suddenly, those systems go into overdrive trying to stabilize and compensate for the lack of the presence of the drug.

-To sum up why opiates make you nauseous, it’s a bit of a complicated process that involves the certain areas of the brain and opioid receptors that are activated when these drugs are taken, as well as an action of the brain that tends to create the feeling of spinning.
+To sum up, why opiates make you nauseous, it’s a bit of a complicated process that involves certain areas of the brain and opioid receptors that are activated when these drugs are taken, as well as an action of the brain that tends to create the feeling of spinning.
 While the reasons why opiates cause nausea may subside after a few days of taking them, nausea often returns when someone is in withdrawal from these drugs as well.